 After questioning, the candidate is excused from the room while the dissertation committee conducts its deliberations.
 The decision regarding whether or not the dissertation prospectus is acceptable is the decision of the dissertation committee alone.
-The student's dissertation committee conveys its evaluation of the acceptability of the dissertation prospectus to the chair of the departmental graduate committee by signing the Dissertation Prospectus part of the Comprehensive Examinations and Approval of the Ph.D.
-Dissertation Prospectus form available at the weblink: http://www.asu.edu/graduate/forms/wordforms/RtDcCmEx05.doc.
+The student's dissertation committee conveys its evaluation of the acceptability of the dissertation prospectus to the chair of the departmental graduate committee via the special form provided in the appendix.